firebase/flutterfire/packages/firebase_messaging/README.md

 For Flutter plugins for other Firebase products, see [README.md](https://github.com/FirebaseExtended/flutterfire/blob/master/README.md).

-*Note*: This plugin is still under development, and some APIs might not be available yet.
-[Feedback](https://github.com/FirebaseExtended/flutterfire/issues) and [Pull Requests](https://github.com/FirebaseExtended/flutterfire/pulls) are most welcome!

 ## Usage
 To use this plugin, add `firebase_messaging` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).